Shopify/shopify-cli/.github/DESIGN.md

 When creating a new command or subcommand there are a few things to keep in mind.

 ### What is the quickest way to execute a command?
 Commands are best executed autonomously.
-Most of the time the command should be self contained and should not requre additional input from the user.
+Most of the time the command should be self contained and should not require additional input from the user.
 For example when running `shopify populate products` the command will execute without additional inputs required from the user even though the command could ask for things like `product name`, `price`, etc.

 When creating a new command or subcommand consider how much information is absolutely necessary for the command to execute autonomously.
 If a command always requires arguments or additional information then  adding smart defaults could help make inputting the command faster.